koles/ya-csv/README.md

   * `nestedQuotes` - boolean value indicating whether the parser should try to process a file with unescaped quote characters inside fields,
     default: `false`
+  * `flags` - a string with flags to be passed through to createRead/WriteStream (only supported via `createCsvFileReader` and `createCsvFileWriter` methods), default: none

 ## CSvWriter Options